josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 The site's changed quite a bit, even if it doesn't necessarily look like it.

 The one non-trivial component that's mostly the same between the two versions is the font tester (seen on the [`/uses` page](/uses)).
 But it's actually about the same size, both in terms of line count and disk size.
-The Svelte version actually is a tiny bit bigger, but by a thoroughly negligible amount (a fraction of a kB), and almost certainly just because of the addition of TypeScript.
+The Svelte version is negligibly larger (only by a fraction of a kB), and almost certainly just because of the addition of TypeScript.

 <Callout>
 “Is it better?” is a really hard question to answer, even without getting into the highly subjective topic of what "better" even means.
 But I <em>like</em>&nbsp;it&nbsp;better.
 </Callout>

 Most of the rest just isn't comparable anymore.
-The colorful square grid in the header and footer work completely differently for better performance now.
+The colorful square grid in the header and footer has been completely refactored for better performance.
 TypeScript is everywhere; layouts have changed; new pieces have been added and old removed.
 MDSvex came with PrismJS built in, which let me delete both the a full component and an external library.
 [Storybook](https://storybook.js.org/) and my tests are both removed for now.
 Lots was refactored.
 I relied more on global CSS previously, and have moved more towards component-based CSS this time around.

 "Is it better?" is a really hard question to answer, even without getting into the highly subjective topic of what "better" even means.
 But I _like_ it better (even the parts that are more verbose), and I think that's the most important part.
 I even enjoyed the relatively rote process of moving Vue components over to Svelte.

-By the way: I kept an [archival copy of the old site](https://joco-gridsome-archive.netlify.app/) live for myself to look back on, just in case you'd like to compare.
+By the way: I kept an [archival copy of the old site](https://joco-gridsome-archive.netlify.app/) live for myself to look back on, just in case you'd like to compare the two for yourself.

-And while we're on the topic: here's the link to [my site's new SvelteKit repo](https://github.com/josh-collinsworth/joco-sveltekit), if you'd like to get a firsthand look.
+And while we're on the topic: here's the link to [my site's new SvelteKit repo](https://github.com/josh-collinsworth/joco-sveltekit), if you'd like to take a firsthand look behind the scenes.
+A lot still needs to be refactored and cleaned up (I keep a list), but you're welcome to poke around, or even clone the repo as a starter for your own blog if you like.

 ## What to know about SvelteKit